Sensitive skin is a drama queen.

 I know, bummer.
 But that’s what the drama queen needs.

-Are you doing anything right and still your skin keeps throwing tantrums?
+Are you doing everything right and still your skin keeps throwing tantrums?
 Maybe your skincare ain’t the problem.
 Maybe it’s your diet you have to change.

-Lots of the foods we love (cake, anyone?) can trigger inflammation on the body.
+Lots of the foods we love (cake, anyone?) can trigger inflammation in the body.
 And that shows up on your skin in the form of redness, rashes, hives… It ain’t pretty.